-I LOVE My Hair Literature Guide
+I Love My Hair Literature Guide

-This is a story about how the author “fell in love with her hair.”
+This is a story about how the author “fell in love with her hair”.
 When she was a little girl, her mother would often comb her hair in the evening before bed.
 She would make herself comfortable sitting on the floor between her mom’s knees and relax as her mom oiled her scalp, parted and combed her hair.
 This was their family time together.
 This time provided for opportunities to get that “special attention” and a really nice hair style.
 She would sit and think about her hair and compare it to yarn, garden rows, or a planet out in space.
 This made her feel different or unique.
 She felt proud and special.
-Her hair and hair styles made her confident about who she was and important connections of cultural history through hairstyles.
+Her hair and hair styles made her confident about who she was and helped her learn about the important connections of cultural history through hairstyles.

 Literature Guide by Joyce Matthews